-The project holder shall guaranty the participation of the local communities, acting as participant project, in the design and implementation of the project activities.
+The project holder shall guarantee the participation of LCs, acting as project participants, in the design and implementation of project activities.
+The decision-making process conducted with the stakeholder engagement process shall be publicly disclosed and reported on a regular basis.

 BIOCARBON recognizes Indigenous Peoples (IPs) and Local Communities (LCs) as crucial stakeholders and important 'administrators' of Nature and natural resources.
-Project holders shall recognize the capacities of IP not only in biodiversity conservation but also in managing ecosystem assets and services.
+Project holders shall recognize the capacities of IPs and LCs not only in biodiversity conservation but also in managing ecosystem assets and services.